Ceasing employment

 Notice period

-An employing parliamentarian must provide the required notice period when terminating the employment of an employee, except where it is serious misconduct.
+An employing parliamentarian must provide the required notice period when terminating the employment of an employee, except in circumstances of serious misconduct.
 MaPS will make a payment in lieu of notice where the applicable period is not given.

 Length of continuous service employed by the Commonwealth* Notice period